Private Hierarchical Clustering and Efficient Approximation: Preliminaries

 \end {itemize}

 When a new level of $\ell_t$ target clusters is reached, $\mathsf{HCAlg}$ halts and outputs $T$.
 The exact value of $\ell_t\in [1:n]$ is determined during execution via a predefined condition $\mathsf{End}$ checked over the current state $T$ and a termination parameter $t$ provided as additional input.
-This allows for flexible termination conditions, such as stopping when inter-cluster distance drops below an accuracy threshold specified by $t$, or simply when exactly $\ell_t=t$ target clusters are formed.
+This allows for flexible termination conditions---e.g., stopping when inter-cluster distance drops below an threshold specified by $t$, or simply when exactly $\ell_t=t$ target clusters are formed.

 Typically, the dendrogram $T$ is augmented to store some associated cluster metadata, by keeping, after any union/copy cluster is formed, some useful statistics over its contained points.
 Common such statistics for cluster $C$ is its \emph{size} $size(C) = |C|$ and \emph{representative} value $rep(C)$, usually defined as its \emph{centroid} (i.e., a certain type of average) point.

-Overall, for a set $M$ of cluster statistics of interest and specified linkage distance and termination condition, $\mathsf{HCAlg}$ is viewed to operate on indexed dataset $\dataset = \{ v_i\}_{i=1}^n$ and return an \emph{$M$-augmented dendrogram $T$}, comprised of: (1) the \emph{forest structure of dendrogram} $T$, specifying the full merging history of input points into formed clusters (from $n$ singletons to $\ell_t$ target ones); (2) the \emph{cluster set} $C(T)$; and (3) the\emph{metadata set} $M(T)$ associated with (clusters in)~$T$.
+Overall, for a set $M$ of cluster statistics of interest and specified linkage distance and termination condition, $\mathsf{HCAlg}$ is viewed to operate on indexed dataset $\dataset = \{ v_i\}_{i=1}^n$ and return an \emph{$M$-augmented dendrogram $T$}, comprised of: (1) the \emph{forest structure of dendrogram} $T$, specifying the full merging history of input points into formed clusters (from $n$ singletons to $\ell_t$ target ones); (2) the \emph{cluster set} $C(T)$; and (3) the \emph{metadata set} $M(T)$ associated with (clusters in)~$T$.
 Assuming that $\mathsf{HCAlg}$ employs a fixed tie-breaking method in merging clusters, its execution is \emph{deterministic}.